 A butter derivative with no lactose?
 It almost seems too good to be true, and yet ghee is very real.

-Ghee is a clarified butter that has had its milk solids toasted then skimmed away from the fat, resulting in a cooking fat with oil’s very high smoke point and butter’s rich, nutty flavor, and nutritional profile.
+Ghee is a clarified butter that has had its milk solids toasted then skimmed away from the fat, resulting in a product that combines oil’s very high smoke point and butter’s rich, nutty flavor and excellent nutritional profile.

-Ghee may only now be appearing on store shelves with any regularity, but it’s actually been made for more than 5,000 years throughout the Indian subcontinent, where it is traditionally made from sacred cows’ milk and used in religious ceremonies.
-However, ghee is also commonly used as a cooking fat, particularly in Punjabi cuisine – the regional cuisine served in most Indian restaurants – where it is preferred to oil.
-In this case, buffalo milk is occasionally used.
+Ghee may only now be appearing on store shelves with any regularity, but it’s been around for more than 5,000 years throughout the Indian subcontinent, where it is traditionally made from sacred cows’ milk and used in religious ceremonies.
+Ghee is also commonly used as a cooking fat, particularly in Punjabi cuisine – the regional cuisine served in most Indian restaurants – where it is preferred to oil for its rich flavor.

 5 Health Benefits of Ghee

-Ghee is essentially clarified butter, meaning that it’s nearly entirely made up of fat.
-That said, as this year’s update to the federal health guidelines confirmed, not all fats are created equal, and ghee, as an animal-derived fat, may be one of the best options.
+As a butter byproduct, ghee is a type of cooking fat.
+That said, as last year’s update to the federal health guidelines confirmed, not all fats are created equal, and ghee, as an animal-derived fat, may be one of the best options.

 “The more we learn about the dangers of partially hydrogenated oils, the more healthful these alternative spreads look,” says Rafael Avila, Director of Research and Development at Nature’s Plus.

-While it took modern medicine time to catch up, traditional Ayurvedic has long contended that ghee is healthful and has used it for digestive issues, ulcers, and for its natural vitalizing properties.
+While it took modern medicine some time to catch up, traditional Ayurvedic medicine has long prescribed ghee for digestive issues, ulcers, and for the product’s natural vitalizing properties.

 That said, it’s important to choose the source of your ghee carefully.
 As Christina Major of Crystal Holistic Health explains, “In naturally raised animals, the fat profile is healthy.
 There are over 30 different fats, and when butter is clarified into ghee, the fat profile is near perfect for us.”

 Ghee is both lactose- and casein-free; both of these elements of butter are removed during the clarifying process.
 Because of this, ghee can often be enjoyed by those who cannot consume other dairy products.
 Do be aware that this is not the case for all lactose intolerant people, and check with your doctor before consuming if you have dairy allergies or sensitivities.